Longwater1234/WedemyServer/README.md

 ### With Docker

-I have attached [Dockerfile](Dockerfile) for the Java server only.
+I have attached [Dockerfile](Dockerfile) only for the Springboot server.
 You will need to set up MySQL & Redis separately.
 First build the image in your terminal:

 ```bash
   docker build -t wedemy-server .
 ```

-If using Docker Desktop (latest), before starting the container, simply fill in the ENV Variables in the GUI directly:
+If using Docker Desktop (latest), before starting the container, click "Actions" button, then fill in the ENV Variables in the GUI directly:

 ![docker_env_gui](src/main/resources/docker_env.PNG)

-Otherwise, you may use your terminal to start the container.
-See official docs for setting ENV using Docker CLI.
+Otherwise, you may use your terminal to start the container. _See official docs for setting ENV using Docker CLI_.

 ```bash
  docker run --name "wedemy" -d -p9000:9000 --env-file ".env" wedemy-server